Published on March 10, 2022 by Ashley Rothstein

 See a pregnancy chiropractor

 The women who reached out to me suggesting a pregnancy chiropractor for constipation swear by it.
 Because the magnesium worked so well for me, my constipation never got so bad that I felt like I needed to see a chiropractor.
-But if you feel like you’ve tried everything and are still experiencing constipation, I have heard great things about pregnancy chiropractors. pregnant and cant poop
+But if you feel like you’ve tried everything and are still experiencing constipation, I have heard great things about pregnancy chiropractors. pregnancy and pooping

 Try some ginger